rytc/enet-jai/README.md

-Jai port of the ENet reliable UDP networking library.
+This is a native Jai port (no c libraries needed, aside from the OS sockets) of the ENet reliable UDP networking library.
 Specifically this is of the zpl-c version that supports IPv6 and other features.

 ### Current state